containers/toolbox/doc/toolbox.1.md

 equally well on Fedora Workstation and Server, and that's a useful way to incrementally adopt containerization.

-The toolbox environment is based on an OCI image.
+The Toolbx environment is based on an OCI image.
 On Fedora this is the `fedora-toolbox` image.
-This image is used to create a toolbox container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH
+This image is used to create a Toolbx container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH